emson/elf0/README.md

 ## 📄 License

-ELF is licensed under the [Apache License 2.0](LICENSE).
+Elf0 is licensed under the [Apache License 2.0](LICENSE).
 This means you can freely use, modify, and distribute this software, even for commercial purposes, as long as you include the original license and copyright notice.

 ## 🙏 Acknowledgments